Waste management in Bangladesh: Waste creation

+In recent years, the Government of Bangladesh has taken steps toward introducing Extended Producer Responsibility (EPR) as part of its national strategy for plastic waste management.
+Draft EPR guidelines issued by the Department of Environment (DoE) under the Ministry of Environment, Forest and Climate Change aim to make producers, brand owners, and importers responsible for the collection and environmentally sound recycling of post-consumer plastic waste.
+These forthcoming regulations are expected to require obligated entities to meet defined collection and recycling targets, submit annual compliance reports, and work through authorized Producer Responsibility Organizations (PROs).

+Within this evolving regulatory context, companies such as BRTL have positioned themselves to support EPR implementation by offering traceable collection systems, recycling verification, and digital reporting tools aligned with the draft directives.
+The introduction of EPR is expected to play a significant role in improving accountability, increasing recycling rates, and reducing plastic leakage into landfills and the environment.

 Negative impacts of poor waste management

 One of the most adverse impacts of poor waste management, especially municipal waste, is the incidence and prevalence of diseases such as malaria and respiratory problems, as well as other illnesses through the contamination of ground water.
 Biomedical wastes pose great danger in Bangladesh too as a report estimated that 20% of the biomedical waste is "highly infectious" and is a hazard since it is often disposed of into the sewage system or drains.
 Such poor sanitation has serious consequences for the health of the residents and a report suggests that "most of the child mortality could be related with this problem".
-With regards to the living standards, solid waste leads to blockage in the drainage system which leads to flooding in the streets.
+With regard to the living standards, solid waste leads to blockage in the drainage system which leads to flooding in the streets.
 Consequently, mosquitoes and bad odour are among the negative impacts resulted.

 Landfills in most countries including in Bangladesh contribute to methane emissions which accelerates climate change.
 The Matuail Sanitary Landfill releases methane emissions equivalent to 190,000 cars.